nicsteyn2/SMCforRt/README.md

 This will open a Jupyter notebook in your browser.
 Navigate to the github repository and open `main.ipynb` to get started.

-*Alternatively, you can open the cloned repository in VS Code (or your preferred IDE) and run the notebooks this way.
-If using VS Code, we recommend installing the [Julia extension](link.link).*
+*Alternatively, you can open the cloned repository in VS Code (or your preferred IDE) and run the notebooks this way.*

 ## Structure of this repository